-1. Set the Stage: You don't want to forget anything and haul a naked baby around the house while you search for hygeine products or linens!
-Before you take a bath, grab a large plastic cup and all hygeine products.
-Set up the baby wash, shampoo, baby washcloths, fuzzy towels for both you and baby, and gentle lotion.
+1. Set the Stage: You don't want to forget anything and haul a naked baby around the house while you search for hygiene products or linens!
+Before you start the bath, grab a large plastic cup and all hygiene products.
+Set up the baby wash, shampoo, baby washcloths, and fuzzy towels for both you and baby.

-2. Slip in Solo: Get into the tub first, then grab baby.
-If my husband is home, I have him help me.
-If I am by myself, I put baby in her bouncy chair by the tub and fasten the buckle.
-I make sure baby is within reach and climb in the tub alone.
-I then reach out to grab her.
-Stepping in the tub with baby is dangerous if you accidentally slipped and fell.
+2. Slip in Solo: Get into the tub first, then grab your sweet baby.
+If your partner or support person is home, ask them to standby.
+If by yourself, put your baby in her bouncy chair by the tub and fasten the buckle.
+Make sure baby is within reach and climb into the tub alone, then reach out to grab her.
+Slippery floors make stepping into the tub with your baby too dangerous!

 3. Seize the Day: Make sure that the surface you are stepping and sitting on will be safe for you and your baby.
 Purchase a nonslip mat.
 Always make sure your hands are reasonably dry.
 Place baby in both hands, and snuggle tightly.

-4. Stay Snug: Use a wet towel that is partially in the water to cover baby so that baby stays dry while staying slightly above the water on your chest.
-Use the aforementioned cup to drizzle water on baby to make sure that baby's temperature stays warm.
+4. Stay Snug: Use a wet towel that is partially in the water to cover baby so that she stays warm while keeping her head staying slightly above the water on your chest.
+Use the aforementioned cup to drizzle water over her skin to make sure that your baby's temperature stays warm.

-5. Stay Safe: After baby is done with her bath, place baby in the chair and fasten her in.
+5. Stay Safe: After you are both done with the bath, place her in the chair and fasten her in.
 Grab a towel and wrap it tightly around her.
-Carefully step out and finish drying baby.
-Be cautious to ensure that baby does not get face covered by towel.
+Carefully step out and finish drying your infant.
+Be cautious to ensure that baby does not get face covered by a towel.

-- Make sure your baby's umbilical cord has fallen off and the resulting wound has healed.
+- Make sure your baby's umbilical cord has fallen off and the resulting area is clean, dry, and has healed.

-- Ensure the temperature is around body temperature (98.6 degrees) by testing on yourself first.
+- Ensure the temperature is around body temperature (98.6 degrees Fahrenheit, 37 degrees Celsius) by testing the warm water on yourself first.
 If you're not sure, you can use a thermometer.

-- Make sure the water does not come up over your baby's face, and that they an easily breathe.
+- Make sure the water does not cover your baby's face, and that they can easily breathe.

 - Never leave your baby alone in the tub, not even for a second.

-Create Memorable Moments with Your Bundle of Joy
+My Memorable Moments With Our Bundle of Joy

 Once we began taking a bath together, it was my favorite time of day.
 I liked it best when my husband was home.
 I would run a warm bath, and he would bring her to me.
 I fill the top until it nearly touches the bottom of my breasts.
-I use "laid back" breastfeeding, where you breastfeedin in the reclining position.
-Baby's body has warm water on it, and baby is able to nurse and breathe clearly.
+I use "laid back" breastfeeding, where you breastfeed while reclining.
+Baby's body has warm water on it, and she is able to nurse and breathe clearly.